neondatabase/website/content/docs/guides/react.md

 React by Facebook is an open-source front-end JavaScript library for building user interfaces based on components.

-Neon Postgres should be accessed from the server-side in React applications.
-Using the following React Meta-Frameworks, you would be able to easily connect to Neon on the server-side.
+Neon Postgres should be accessed from the server side in React applications.
+Using the following React meta-frameworks, you can easily configure a server-side connection to a Neon Postgres database.

 ## React Meta-Frameworks